-The earnings performance of the Volkswagen Bank GmbH Group in fiscal year 2021 was better than in fiscal year 2020.
+The earnings performance of the Volkswagen Bank GmbH Group in fiscal year 2022 was not as strong as in the prior year.

-At €1,137.3 million, the operating result was above the level of the previous year (€804.4 million).
-Profit before tax increased by €298.5 million year-on-year to €1,106.7 million.
-The share accounted for by the international branches and companies was €849.1 million (previous year: €577.1 million) or 76.7%.
+At \in 760.8 million, the operating result was below the level of the previous year (\in 1,137.3 million).
+Profit before tax decreased by \in 354.9 million year-on-year to \in 751.9 million.
+The share accounted for by the international branches and companies was \in 628.4 million (previous year: \in 849.1 million) or 83.6%.

-Interest income from lending and securities transactions fell by \notin 59.3 million to \notin 1,377.5 million (previous year: \notin 1,436.8 million).
-Net income from leasing business decreased by 11.4% to \notin 269.1 million (previous year: \notin 241.5 million).
+Interest income from lending and securities transactions was essentially unchanged from the prior year at €1,357.8 million.
+Net income from leasing business decreased by 15.6% to €311.0 million (previous year: €269.1 million).

-The interest expenses of Volkswagen Bank GmbH declined from &152.6 million to &133.6 million.
+The interest expenses of Volkswagen Bank GmbH rose from €133.6 million to €216.0 million as a result of the change in market interest rates.

 Net income from service contracts is generated exclusively in the branches that also conduct leasing business.
-In this case, the net income rose by $\notin 9.0$ million to $\notin 3.0$ million (previous year: net expense of $\notin 6.0$ million).
+In this case, the net income fell by \leq 9.6 million to a net expense of \leq 6.6 million (previous year: net income of \leq 3.0 million).

-The required provision for credit risks fell to \notin 327.1 million (previous year: \notin 643.8 million).
-Income from the reversal of valuation allowances no longer required and income from loans and receivables previously written off totaled €504.9 million and was hence up on the prior-year figure (restated: €378.8 million).
-This resulted in a net reversal of provisions for credit risks in an amount of €177.8 million (previous year restated: net addition of €264.9 million).
-The main factors behind this change were the stable risk situation and the reversal of provisions for credit risks as a consequence of the decline in the volume of loans and receivables.
+The required provision for credit risks rose to €461.9 million (previous year: €327.1 million) as a result of the growth in dealer financing.
+Income from the reversal of valuation allowances no longer required and income from loans and receivables previously written off was down €176.2 million year on year at €328.7 million.
+The total net addition to provisions for credit risks was thus €133.3 million (previous year: net reversal of provisions for credit risks €177.8 million).

-Net fee and commission income was in positive territory in 2021 with net income at \notin 116.3 million (previous year: \notin 105.1 million), which was mainly attributable to higher fee and commission income at Volkswagen Bank Germany and at the branch in Spain.
+Net fee and commission income was in positive territory in 2022 with net income at €104.2 million (previous year: €116.3 million), most of which was accounted for by Volkswagen Bank Germany and at the branches in Spain and France.

-The net gain or loss on hedges amounted to a net loss of \in 30.1 million (previous year: net loss of \in 8.0 million), whereas the net gain or loss on financial instruments measured at fair value and on derecognition of financial assets measured at fair value through other comprehensive income came to a net gain of \in 7.4 million (previous year: net gain of \in 4.4 million).
+The net gain or loss on hedges amounted to a net loss of €15.8 million (previous year: net loss of €30.1 million), whereas the net gain or loss on financial instruments measured at fair value and on derecognition of financial assets measured at fair value through other comprehensive income came to a net gain of €11.8 million (previous year: net gain of €7.4 million).
 Both figures were largely determined by activities at Volkswagen Bank GmbH, Germany.

-General and administrative expenses were up on the prior-year level and amounted to €807.8 million (previous year: €762.5 million).
-The primary reasons were the rise in personnel expenses by €9.2 million and the rise in IT costs by €22.3 million.
+General and administrative expenses were slightly down on the prior-year level and amounted to €784.7 million (previous year: €807,8 million).

-Other operating income amounted to \notin 241.6 million (previous year: \notin 270.0 million).
-This also included income from the reversal of provisions in an amount of \notin 187.1 million (previous year: \notin 122.4 million) and other sales revenue in the amount of \notin 23.5 million (previous year: \notin 20.5 million).
-Other operating expenses amounted to \notin 83.8 million (previous year: \notin 59.3 million).
-This figure included impairment losses on goodwill amounting to \notin 16.5 million (previous year: \notin 0.0 million).
-Including the other components of financial gains or losses, the Volkswagen Bank GmbH Group generated profit after tax of \notin 778.8 million (previous year: \notin 648.0 million).
+Other operating income amounted to \le 168.9 million (previous year: \le 241.6 million).
+This also included income from the reversal of provisions and accrued liabilities of \le 113.9 million (previous year: \ge 187.1 million).
+Other operating expenses fell by \ge 47.4 million to \ge 36.5 million.
+This resulted mainly from a reduction of \ge 15.1 million in losses on the measurement of foreign currency and the absence of a \ge 16.5 million one-time effect from an impairment loss for goodwill.

+Including the other components of financial gains or losses, the Volkswagen Bank GmbH Group generated profit after tax of €461.8 million (previous year: €778.8 million).

-The profit of Volkswagen Bank GmbH determined in accordance with the HGB (after deduction of taxes) amounting to \notin 562.8 million (previous year: \notin 382.9 million) will be transferred to the parent company, Volkswagen AG, under the existing profit-and-loss transfer agreement.
+The profit of Volkswagen Bank GmbH determined in accordance with the HGB (after deduction of taxes) amounting to €182.0 million (previous year: €562.8 million) will be transferred to the parent company, Volkswagen AG, under the existing profit-and-loss transfer agreement.